dieterich-lab/medex/transform_DZHK_data_to_Fedex_format/transform_DZHK_data_to_Fedex_format.md

 Fedex data pre-processing:

-1. Move all data starting with the prefix 'mnpdzhk' from the directories: /home/magda/FEDEX/data_goetthingen/DZKH5 and /home/magda/FEDEX/data_goetthingen/DZKH7 to  /home/magda/__git__/Fedex/DZKH
+1. Move all data starting with "mnpdzhk" into one directory.

 2. Change the unit columns so that they all contain the name "einh"